dougfinn/KKH-Speech/README.md

 # Social Skill Practice with VR

+## Project Description

+This project is developed in collaboration with **KK Women’s and Children’s Hospital** to support autistic children in overcoming socialization challenges.
+It provides an interactive, game-based environment where children can practice conversations and social interactions in a safe and comfortable space before applying these skills in real-life situations.

+By using virtual characters and AI-driven dialogue, the system helps build confidence, reduce anxiety, and encourage gradual engagement with real people.
+Our ultimate goal is to bridge the gap between virtual practice and real-world social interactions, empowering autistic children to communicate more comfortably.

 ## Steps to get started
 1. **Pull or Fork the Branch**
    Clone the repository or fork it to your own GitHub account.